-However, as of yet, there are no published studies in people demonstrating any effect of fisetin on memory or any of the other above-mentioned effects in people.
+As of yet, there are no published studies in people demonstrating any effect of fisetin on memory, blood pressure, or any of the other above-mentioned effects in people.
 Furthermore, there are no long-term safety studies in people for fisetin at the dose provided by supplements.

 A dose between 50 and 150 mg day has been proposed as potentially beneficial in people.
 Most supplements provide between 50 and 100 mg per daily serving and cost between $11 and $15 for a 30-day supply, although combination supplements that contain additional ingredients can cost as much as $45.